nie7321/step-function-talk/slides.md

 # <!-- fit --> The Case Study
 - Vendor app
-- Vendor wrote a custom ASP script that does an ETL from MyHR
+- Vendor wrote a custom ASP page that does an ETL from MyHR
 - Human goes to the page every Monday morning
 - Probably takes a screenshot of the resulting import stats
 - **Yuck.** Let's automate that!